use-ink/ink-docs/versioned_docs/version-5.x/linter/overview.md

 ## Installation
 The linter is integrated to the contracts build process, therefore you should already have it installed if you are using [`cargo-contract`](https://github.com/paritytech/cargo-contract) of version `4.0.0` or later.

-Here is the list of commands you can use for installation:
+Here are commands you can use for installation:

 ```
+rustup install nightly-2023-12-28
-cargo install cargo-dylint dylint-link ink_linting ink_linting_mandatory
+cargo install cargo-dylint dylint-link
 ```

 ## Usage